emmogrin/gensyn-oneclick/README.md

 - Create account on ( `https://dashboard.gensyn.ai/` )
 - Create huggingface account ( `https://huggingface.co/` )
 ---
+## CPU&GPU Support
+You can train on either CPU or GPU, depending on your setup:

+🔸 CPU-Only Setup (Advanced)
+Architecture: ARM64 or x86
+Minimum: 32GB RAM

+⚠️ Note: Running other apps during training may lead to crashes or instability.

+🔹 GPU Setup (Recommended)
+Supported GPUs:
+RTX 3090
+RTX 4090
+RTX 5090
+NVIDIA A100
+NVIDIA H100

+Recommended: GPUs with ≥24GB vRAM
+✅ Gensyn also supports GPUs with less than 24GB vRAM CUDA Driver: Version 12.6 or higher

+---
 ## 🔧 How to use
 ---